 UnitedHealth’s third-quarter net income rose to $1.56 billion from $1.27 billion, or $1.17 a share, a year earlier.
 Revenue gained 8 percent to $27.3 billion.

 The numbers showed a “flawless quarter” with “better- than-expected medical costs across” UnitedHealth’s plans, said Brian Wright, a Monness Crespi Hardt & Co. analyst in New York, in a note to clients.
 The 2012 forecast “continues to leave room for upside, as has been the case all year.”

 The insurer released preliminary results on Oct.
 8 when the company said it agreed to acquire Brazilian insurer and hospital operator Amil Participacoes SA (AMIL3) for $4.9 billion to expand abroad.
 It’s the first big health insurer to announce earnings this quarter.
-Hartford, Connecticut-based Aetna Inc. (AET), the No. 3 health plan, is scheduled to report on Oct.
+Hartford, Connecticut-based Aetna Inc. (AET:US), the No. 3 health plan, is scheduled to report on Oct.
 25.

 The company also boosted earnings by 28 percent at its Optum unit, which provides consulting and technology services to hospitals, governments and other clients and manages drug- benefit plans for employers.
 Chief Executive Officer Stephen Hemsley has said the company wants to double profit from the services unit by 2015.

 Quarterly results will probably have less of an effect on insurer stocks than U.S. elections next month that may determine the fate of President Barack Obama’s health-care law, said Matthew Borsch, a Goldman Sachs Group Inc. analyst in New York.
 Obama faces Republican candidate Mitt Romney in the election.